 Breathing problems.
 "If your baby is making strange noises when taking a breath in, or making loud noises during sleep, that's a concern," says pediatrician Wendy Sue Swanson, MD, a spokeswoman for the American Academy of Pediatrics.

-You should get the doctor on the phone if he's having trouble breathing or doing it fast for more than a few moments.
+You should get the doctor on the phone if they are having trouble breathing or doing it fast for more than a few moments.

 Fever.
 If your baby is 3 months or younger, call the doctor right away for a temperature of 100.4 degrees or higher.